Grim and getting worse: US set for historic unemployment surge | Malay Mail

 False rebound, slow comeback

-By comparison, job losses during the global financial crisis in 2008 and 2009 totaled 8.6 million and the unemployment rate peaked at 10 per cent.
+Job losses during the global financial crisis in 2008 and 2009 totaled 8.6 million and the unemployment rate peaked at 10 percent.

 Even among workers who are still employed, many have seen their hours cut.